tmak2002/tmak2002/README.md

 My name is Torben but here I call myself tmak2002.
 # Little info about me
 I am from Germany and I am currently 18 years old.
-What are you doing for now?
+# What are you doing for now?
-- Learning
+- Build AOSPExtended for Redmi Note 8t